Jupemon/video-requester/README.md

 1. Sign in using your google account and give the application access to your google data.

-2. This generates a new account on the database and signs you in to your account.
+2. This generates a new account on the database and signs you in.

 3. Click on the link to create a stripe payout account.
-This allows you to receive processed payments from your fans.
+Creating it allows you to receive processed payments from your fans.

 4. Set a price for custom video requests.
 This is the amount needed to pay in order to leave a custom video request.